dmitriyshub/ocp-kdump/docs/KDUMP_MANUAL_README.md

 ## Initiate Manual Kernel Crash Dump

-- To manually trigger a kernel dump, use the following commands
+To manually trigger a kernel dump, use the following commands:

 ```bash
 # Check if kdump is active